HikmetCTK/Customer_Segmentation/README.md

 What was done in the project?

-EDA (Exploratory Data Analysis)
+-EDA (Exploratory Data Analysis)

-Feature engineering
+-Feature engineering

-Visualization
+-Visualization

-Using Kmeans
+-Using Kmeans

-Testing
+-Testing

 Such datasets and projects aim to determine their customer type for company.